consensusnetworks/graph-starter/README.md

 ## Example Contract

-Try the contract at `https://etherscan.io/address/0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB#code`.
+Try it out with [the the contract for CryptoPunk #7523](https://etherscan.io/address/0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB#code).

 ![Cryptopunk #7523](assets/cryptopunk.png)

-*Pictured above: a cryptopunk that is worth $11.75 million.
+*Pictured above: A cryptopunk that is worth $11.75 million.
 We can index a history of bid and buy events for this 'punk.*

+### Steps

-1. Scroll down to the section titled `Contract ABI` and copy the ABI json.
+1. Scroll down to section titled `Contract ABI` and copy the ABI json.
 Paste this into [subgraph/abis/Contract.json](subgraph/abis/Contract.json), as mentioned in step 2 above.

 2. Copy the contract address from Etherscan.
 Paste this into `dataSources:source:address:` in [subgraph/subgraph.yaml](subgraph/subgraph.yaml), as mentioned in step 3 above.

 3. Run step 4 above to create and deploy the subgraph.

-4. Install the python dependencies for [client](client) as you prefer and run the following to test your subgraph endpoint:
+4. Change directory to [clients/python](clients/python) and install the python dependencies as you prefer and run the following to test your subgraph endpoint:
     ```shell
+    cd clients/python
     pip install -r requirements.txt
-    python main.py
+    python3 main.py
     ```
     You should see a history of transfers for the contract.